dherik/dherik.github.io/_posts/2020-04-18-microservices-size.md

 These developers can do that because they probably know a lot about the business.
 Probably they have many years working on the same system and are already able to fully understand the main business processes.

-Sometimes, they already have some legacy system running to be based on and are migrating to a microservices system, having the advantage to already see what makes more sense to be split on more services or not.
+Sometimes, they already have some legacy system running to be based on and are migrating to a microservices system, having the advantage to see what makes more sense to be splited on two or more services.

 Another possibility is the business problem that they are dealing with, which helps to create this very distributed architecture.